4 Meals That May Naturally Treat Constipation

 Eat this with some whole grain bread or some brown rice cakes.

-Squash is rich in mucilage, a type of fiber that is a natural and mild stool softener and laxative,
+Squash is rich in mucilage, a type of fiber that is a natural and mild stool softener and laxative, which makes it great for treating constipation and irregular digestion.

 This recipe uses a round variety of squash, but you can use any variety and cut it in half.